-Note: Please see the release notes included in the package before starting to use the package.
+Note: Please see the release notes in the installation before starting to use IPC.
 The release notes contain important information about feature support, issues, and compatibility information for a particular release.

 1.4 Use Cases for IPC

 You can use IPC modules in a variety of combinations.
 From the simplest setup to the setup with the most functionality, the use case options are as follows.
 A number of variations of these cases are also possible: